How to Fight an HOA Violation in Arizona (Step-by-Step)

 - Required cure action — Precisely what you must do to fix it (e.g., "Trim landscaping to 4-foot height maximum")

-- Hearing date and location — At least 21 calendar days from notice date
+- Deadline to respond — 21 calendar days from the date of the notice

 Audit Your Notice: Use our AI violation auditor to verify that your HOA's notice complies with ARS §33-1803.
 We identify missing elements and defects that could invalidate the entire fining process under Arizona law.